Acting Chief of Police

-Major Settle has been with the Town of Culpeper Police Department since 1997 when he started as a Police Officer.
+Acting Chief Settle has been with the Town of Culpeper Police Department since 1997 when he started as a Police Officer.
 He is a life-long resident of Culpeper and graduate from Culpeper County High School in 1992.
 He obtained his Bachelor’s of Science Degree in Criminal Justice from Radford University in 1997.
-Major Settle also complete post-graduate programs through the Virginia Chiefs of Police Foundation, to include the Institute on Leadership in Changing Times at Virginia Tech University, and the Professional Executive Leadership School at University of Richmond’s school of Business.
-Major Settle also attended the Virginia Department of Forensic Science Academy in 2003 in Richmond, Virginia.
+Acting Chief Settle also complete post-graduate programs through the Virginia Chiefs of Police Foundation, to include the Institute on Leadership in Changing Times at Virginia Tech University, and the Professional Executive Leadership School at University of Richmond’s school of Business.
+Acting Chief Settle also attended the Virginia Department of Forensic Science Academy in 2003 in Richmond, Virginia.

-Major Settle has worked in various roles and capacities within the Culpeper Police Department, and obtained the ranks of sergeant, lieutenant, and Captain prior to obtaining the rank of Major in 2015.
-Major Settle served as an assistant to the agency’s Accreditation Manager from 2005-2011 and now serves as the agency’s Accreditation Manager.
-He oversaw the agency’s reaccreditation in 2014 and 2017.
-Major Settle also serves as a CALEA Assessor and Team Leader since 2008, assessing other professional law enforcement agencies across the country.
+Acting Chief Settle has worked in various roles and capacities within the Culpeper Police Department, and obtained the ranks of sergeant, lieutenant, and Captain prior to obtaining the rank of Major in 2015.
+In January 2023 he was appointed Acting Chief upon the retirement of Chief Chris Jenkins.
+Acting Chief Settle served as an assistant to the agency’s Accreditation Manager from 2005-2011 and now serves as the agency’s Accreditation Manager.
+He oversaw the agency’s reaccreditation in 2014, 2017, and 2021.
+Acting Chief Settle also serves as a CALEA Assessor and Team Leader since 2008, assessing other professional law enforcement agencies across the country.

 Captain Tim Chilton oversees the Operations Division and the Narcan Program.
 The Operations Division encompasses Patrol Operations, Community Policing, and Investigations.
 These divisions are responsible for answering all regular calls for service, investigating major crimes and criminal trends, and targeted investigations of criminal activity.
 They are also responsible for community outreach, public education, special events, and Public Information.
 This division also encompasses the seasonal park attendants and the Analyst/Investigation Support.